DreamTexX/vulnerable-web-app/tutorials/2_xss/xss.md

 > Don't forget to create the outer list and to add the svg to it
 - For all extracted parts create new elements
 > You can create a Html element with `document.createElement("name_of_element")` <br/>
-> You can add classes to an element with `element.classList.add("flex", "flex-col", "gap-1", "content")` <br/>
+> You can add classes to an element with `element.classList.add("class1", "class2")` <br/>

 > Add elements at the end of a list with `element.append(otherElement1, otherElement2);` <br/>
 > Add elements at the beginning of a list with `element.prepend(otherEelemnt1, otherElement2);` <br/>
-- Insert the input into these elements with `innerText` instead of `innerHtml` so it is escaped
+- Insert the input into these elements with `innerText` instead of `innerHtml` so it is escaped properly
 - Now try again to create an XSS comment